-Obtaining A Green Card In The Unites States
+Obtaining a Green Card in the United States

 A green card enables many immigrants to begin their journey to full United States citizenship.
-Highly-sought after green cards grant their holders lawful permanent residency in the U.S. While green card holders are not citizens, they may live and work in the country indefinitely.
-Learn about some of the benefits and drawbacks of green cards.
+Highly sought-after green cards grant their holders lawful permanent residency in the United States.

-Green card holders, also known as lawful permanent residents, enjoy benefits that other visa holders do not receive, including the following:
+Green card holders, also known as lawful permanent residents, enjoy benefits that visa holders do not receive, including the following.

-- Apply for U.S. citizenship after five years (three years if you’re married to a U.S. citizen)
+- If you have a green card, you can apply for U.S. citizenship after five years (three years if you’re married to a U.S. citizen).

-- Sponsor certain relatives for visas or green cards.
+- With a green card of your own, you may sponsor certain relatives for visas or green cards.

-- Spend less on college, university, or vocational school tuition.
+- You’ll be eligible for local tuition, which means you’ll spend less money on college, university, or vocational school tuition.

-- Renew a green card every 10 years.
+- You can simply renew a green card every 10 years.

 In addition to being granted these rights, green card holders are also expected to uphold their responsibilities, including the following: